Audit Processes and Services

 The Internal Audit Process describes the various stages for routine audits.

-Internal Audits conducts five different types of audits.
+Internal Audits conducts various types of audits.
 We also provide consultations by request.

 The Audit Cycle Plan specifies all areas and activities that are scheduled to be audited/reviewed by Internal Audits over the next six years.